-The other information comprises the information included in the Statement of Accounts 2017/18, other than the financial statements and our auditor's report thereon.
-The Chief Financial Officer is responsible for the other information.
+The other information comprises the information included in the Statement of Accounts, other than the financial statements and our auditor's report thereon.
+The Head of Finance and Revenues is responsible for the other information.

 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in this report, we do not express any form of assurance conclusion thereon.